 - No personal property may be left in the unit.
 Personal property left in the unit will be removed and cleaning fees will be charged.

-- Tenant must provide landlord with a self-addressed, stamped envelope if they wish to receive their security deposit refund.
+- Tenant may provide landlord with a self-addressed, stamped envelope if they wish to receive their security deposit refund by mail.

 - Tenants remaining without permissions after the check-out time shall be considered unapproved overnight guests.

-- Security Deposit refunds will be mailed to the tenant using the envelope provided (see security deposit terms).
+- Security Deposit refunds will be mailed to the tenant using the envelope provided, or refunded via venmo (see security deposit terms).